Unveiling Monet’s Waterlilies:

 Unveiling Monet’s Waterlilies: Episode 1 – What is Conservation?

-The restoration and related programs are supported by a generous grant from the Bank of America Art Conservation Project.
+The restoration and related programs are supported in part by a generous grant from the Bank of America Art Conservation Project.
 Waterlilies is one of 24 globally significant artworks to receive conservation funding support this year from the Bank of America Art Conservation Project program, which has supported the conservation of more than 260 individual pieces of art across 40 countries since 2010.
 The program previously supported PAM’s conservation of Roy Lichtenstein’s sculpture Brushstrokes in 2019.
 Read more about Bank of America’s support.